connormcd/misc-scripts/23ai/README.md

 Setup
 =====

+Clone this repo (you only need the '23ai' folder) onto the client machine you are doing to run these demos from.

-Assumes you have the following:
+You will also need the following:

-1) A running version 23ai / 26ai database with full privs to it (SYS, SYSTEM access)
+1) A running version 23ai / 26ai database with full access rights to it (ie SYS, SYSTEM access)
-2) A running version 19c / 21c database with full privs to it (SYS, SYSTEM access)
+2) A running version 19c / 21c database with full access rights to it (SYS, SYSTEM access)

 In each database, you need